insectoidsai/devsecops-saml2aws-cli/README.md

 If you are using WSL1 or WSL2, you might get the following error when attempting to save the credentials into the keychain

 ```
- No such interface “org.freedesktop.DBus.Properties” on object at path /
+ No such interface "org.freedesktop.DBus.Properties" on object at path /
 ```

 This happens because the preferred keyring back-end - uses the `gnome-keyring` by default - which requires X11 - and if you are not using Windows 11 with support for Linux GUI applications - this can be difficult without [configuring a X11 forward](https://stackoverflow.com/questions/61110603/how-to-set-up-working-x11-forwarding-on-wsl2).